 A Rage for Order: The Middle East in Turmoil, from Tahrir Square to ISIS by Robert F. Worth—A postmortem for the Arab Spring

-The Invention of Nature: Alexander von Humboldt’s New World by Andrea Wulf—Biography of a genius: the man who invented ecology
+The Invention of Nature: Alexander von Humboldt’s New World by Andrea Wulf—The man who described climate change—in 1800

 You’ll find other good books of interest at the following:

 - Science explained in 10 excellent popular books